- Version 1.0: Initial release

 User retention (mobile + web)

-Retention is condition of keeping your customers.
-This page shows you active days (e.g days your customer used your application) after first session.
-On the top right corner, you can have a breakdown of daily, weekly and monthly retention.
+Retention is the condition of keeping your customers.
+This page shows you active days (e.g. days your customer used your application) after first session.
+On the top right corner, you may see a breakdown of daily, weekly, and monthly retention.

 Enterprise Edition only

-User retention module is only available with Enterprise Edition
+User retention module is only available with the Enterprise Edition

 One of the most important metrics of calculating user loyalty is retention graphs.
-With retention graph, you can calculate whether you have one shot users, or are they really coming back to your app after first installation.
-Usually when we speak about retention, as an industrial standard it’s better mentioning day 1, day 3, day 7 or day 30 retention.
-It’s hard to see a number between given.
+With retention graph, you can calculate whether you have one-shot users, or if they are truly coming back to your app after first installation.
+Usually when we speak about retention, as an industrial standard, it’s better mentioning day 1, day 3, day 7, or day 30 retention.
+It’s hard to see a number between those which have been given.
 For example, day 1 means 1 day after the start date of the retention graph.

-Below you can watch a video showing how retention works.
+Below you may watch a video showing how retention works.

-As an example, if you see 2000 users on day 1 (100%), and then if it drops to 1000, then day 1 retention is 50%.
-Then probably you’ll see 200 users only on day 7, which means 200 users out of 2000 has come back on that particular day.
-You should read “day 7” retention not like “7-day retention”, as “day 7 retention” exactly shows you how many % of users used your application on day 1 and then day 7.
+As an example, if you see 2,000 users on day 1 (100%), and then if it drops to 1,000, then day 1 retention is 50%.
+Then you’ll probably only see 200 users on day 7, which means 200 users out of 2,000 has come back on that particular day.
+You shouldn’t read “day 7” retention as “7-day retention”, as “day 7 retention” exactly shows you the percentage of users that used your application on day 1 and then day 7.

 Note that there are two ways to calculate retention: absolute and relative.
-For example, user has his first session on 24th of November as 23:00.
-And then he has next session on 25th of November 01:00.
+For example, a user has his first session on 24th of November at 23:00.
+Then they have their next session on 25th of November at 01:00.
 Here, only 2 hours passed.
 For absolute retention, this counts as +1.

 User loyalty (mobile + web)

 User loyalty shows how many users started a specific number of sessions.
-Table shows number and percentage of each loyalty group compared with number of sessions (e.g one session, 2 sessions etc).
+The table shows the number and percentage of each loyalty group compared with the number of sessions (e.g. one session, 2 sessions, etc.).
 As an example, if you had 10 new users today, they will all be grouped under "first session".